Validating AU Microscopii d with Transit Timing Variations: Discussion

-Given the complexity of the resonance orders of the different candidate periods, Occam's razor suggests that the 12.74-day period (and thus the middle d case) is the most likely scenario, given that this configuration has the simplest MMR chains and with planet d being coplanar with the system (as discussed in ${\S}$\ref{sec:reschains}).
-However, we do not rule out the possibility of an interior planet to AU Mic b and the 2:3 resonance.
-Additional TTVs of AU Mic b and, particularly, AU Mic c are critical in further distinguishing these two scenarios.
-Follow-up with current and future space-based transit observing missions such as CHEOPS, PLATO, and Pandora would be greatly beneficial in searching for and/or ruling out any transit signatures for AU Mic d.
+Given the complexity of the resonance orders of the different candidate periods, Occam's razor suggests that the 12.7-day period (and thus the middle d case) is the most likely scenario, given that this configuration has the simplest near-MMR chains and with planet d being coplanar with the system (as discussed in ${\S}$\ref{sec:reschains} \& and $\S$\ref{sec:coplanar}, respectively).
+However, we do not rule out the possibility of an interior planet to AU Mic b and the near-2:3 resonance.